bobdavies2000/OpenCVB/README.md

 2. Python should have been installed with Visual Studio.
 Only Python 3.x is supported.

-3. The third step is where all the work is.

-    -   Run the “PrepareTree.bat” script in the OpenCVB directory.
+3. Run the “PrepareTree.bat” script in the OpenCVB directory.

 >   The “PrepareTree.bat” script will download OpenCV, OpenCV-Contrib,
 >   librealsense, and Kinect4Azure from their respective GitHub locations and